ariankordi/FFL.js/README.md

 * Implemented in JSDoc annotated JavaScript (_compatible with TypeScript!_) directly calling into the FFL library.
 * Supports importing 3DS/Wii U Mii Data (`FFLStoreData`), Mii Studio data, and exporting FFLStoreData.
 * Supported FFL features: Expressions, mipmaps, ~~bounding box~~, `partsTransform` and model flags for headwear, `FFLiVerifyReason`, basic head only icon creation
-* Tested from Three.js r109 up to r173, latest as of writing _(Both included shaders work exclusively in sRGB)_
+* Tested from Three.js r109 up to r173, latest as of writing
+  - Both included shaders work exclusively in sRGB.
+If you don't know what this means and want to opt out, [see this post from Don McCurdy.](https://discourse.threejs.org/t/updates-to-color-management-in-three-js-r152/50791#post_1).
+  - If you are using built-in Three.js materials and need colors to be linear, try: `moduleFFL._FFLSetLinearGammaMode(1)`

-There are currently two demos within `examples`: `demo-basic.html` and `demo-minimal.html`, both of which are pretty underwhelming.
+There are currently two demos within `examples`: `demo-basic.html` and `demo-minimal.html`, both of which just show spinning Mii heads.

 <img width="350" src="https://github.com/user-attachments/assets/853b4159-4cb0-47ac-b929-220299a3017a">